The Best Spring Hikes at Capitol Reef in March

 Spring Hiking at Its Finest

 By March, the trails at Capitol Reef have had a long winter to themselves.
 The summer crowds are still months away, the air is crisp and clear, and the desert light — that low, warm, golden quality you only get in the shoulder seasons — makes every walk feel a little more special than it would in the peak of summer.
-If you’re planning a spring trip to Southern Utah, here are our picks for the trails worth putting at the top of your list.
+So if you’re planning a spring trip to Southern Utah, here are our picks for the trails worth putting at the top of your list.

 Hickman Bridge Trail